-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 Today, the college serves around 600 mostly low-income students.
 According to Stepp, about 85% of alumni return to live and work in Appalachia.

-TaLaura Mathis, 21, from Manchester, Kentucky, is finishing a degree in biology.
+TaLaura Mathis, 21, from Manchester, Ky., is finishing a degree in biology.
 Next, she plans to study dentistry.
-"Where I come from, it's very poverty stricken," says Mathis.
-"I really want to help blue-collar, hard-working people that just can't afford dentistry."
+"Where I come from, it's very poverty-stricken," says Mathis.
+"I really want to help blue-collar, hardworking people that just can't afford dentistry."

 Student like Mathis are able to study at Alice Lloyd because of its unconventional budgeting method.